jnperlin/uCal/README.md

 GeneralizedTime representations of time stamps (BER tag 23 and 24) as well as nanosecond decimal and 32-bit binary fractions.

+Minimalistic but functional support of POSIX time zone specs is provided:
+ + Parsing a POSIX TZ string
+ + get conversion info for conversion local time to system time
+ + get conversion info for conversion system time to local time
+ + aligned range slicing

 ## What it does not

-It doesn't deal with string formatting or parsing in general, and it does not deal with time zones.
+It doesn't deal with string formatting or parsing in general, and it does not deal with time zones given in the Olson time zone database.

 ## Target constraints